jacebenson/cedar/docs/docs/vite-configuration.md

 ### Sass and Tailwind CSS

-Redwood is already configured to use Sass, if the packages are there:
+Cedar is already configured to use Sass, if the packages are there:

 ```
 yarn workspace web add -D sass sass-loader